Wichita business turns to new tech device to screen customer’s temperatures

 WICHITA, Kan.
 (KSNW) – As businesses begin to open, checking customer’s temperatures before entering is becoming a standard safety measure.
 Some Wichita businesses are turning to a new device to screen customers at the door.

-At Tight Ends Sports Bar & Grill in Wichita, the safety protocols are in place which include hand sanitizer, social distancing and a tablet on a stand to take your temperature.
+At Tight Ends Sports Bar & Grill in Wichita, the safety protocols are in place which includes hand sanitizer, social distancing, and a tablet on a stand to take your temperature.

 “And it’s just very quick and if people aren’t well, stay home and if not then come on in and enjoy yourself,” said Elysia Rizo, owner and General Manager of Tight Ends Sports Bar & Grill.